Who is the suspected gunman in the Highland Park Fourth of July parade shooting? - NewsBreak

 If you live in the country you’re bound to see some animal get hit, whether it’s you or your buddy, it’s going to happen at some point.
 Car collisions are always a high cause of death to animals especially during the winter months.
 Roads are just easier to walk on than the going through the woods so it’s hard to blame them.

+Multiple people were killed and dozens wounded after a gunman opened fire during a Fourth of July parade in the Chicago area.
+Thus far, six people are reported dead following the shooting in the wealthy suburb of Highland Park, Illinois, and another 30 were wounded.
+The shooting occurred a little...

-MINNEAPOLIS (AP) — Derek Chauvin will learn his sentence Thursday for violating George Floyd’s civil rights, with a deal in place that will extend the time the former Minneapolis police officer already is spending behind bars for killing Floyd while shifting him to possibly more favorable conditions in a federal prison.
+MINNEAPOLIS (AP) — Derek Chauvin will learn his sentence Thursday for violating George Floyd’s civil rights, with a deal in place that would extend the former Minneapolis police officer’s time behind bars while shifting him to possibly more favorable conditions in a federal prison.
 Chauvin agreed to a sentence of 20 to 25 years in his December plea to a federal charge in Floyd’s killing.
 U.S. District Judge Paul Magnuson will make the final decision, with prosecutors seeking the full 25 on the grounds that Chauvin’s actions were cold-blooded and needless.
-They also noted that Chauvin’s plea included an admission that he violated the rights of a then-14-year-old Black boy whom he restrained in an unrelated case in 2017, and argued that he had a history of misusing restraints.
-The defense has asked for 20 years, saying Chauvin accepts responsibility for what he did and has already been sentenced to 22 1/2 years in prison by a state court in Floyd’s murder.
-Attorney Eric Nelson wrote that Chauvin’s “remorse will be made apparent to this Court,” suggesting Chauvin will likely speak at Thursday’s hearing.
+The defense has asked for 20 years, saying Chauvin accepts responsibility for what he did, and has already gotten a 22 1/2-year prison sentence from a state court for murdering Floyd.
+Attorney Eric Nelson wrote that Chauvin’s “remorse will be made apparent to this Court,” suggesting Chauvin is likely to speak at Thursday’s hearing.
+Former U.S. Attorney Tom Heffelfinger said a judge could take such a statement into consideration during sentencing.

+The plan for the Bears to leave downtown Chicago and move to Arlington Heights feels like a done deal even though construction on a new stadium out in the suburbs hasn't broken ground yet.
+Chicago mayor Lori Lightfoot is still trying to find ways to keep the team from leaving...

+The Bears are positioned for a future relocation from downtown Chicago to the suburb of Arlington Heights in order to build a new "world-class" stadium.
+But Chicago Mayor Lori Lightfoot is proposing the city make its own renovations to keep the team in town.
+A mayoral committee is set to recommend Chicago "explore the feasibility" of adding a dome to Soldier Field, the Bears' longtime open-air stadium, along with other significant updates to the historic venue, per Crain's Chicago Business.

 Comments / 0